-Loxone Maxx Control
+Loxone Maxx Control plugin

 • MAXX-CONTROL which allows to set parameters to the amplifier